Bounties-Network/StandardBounties/README.md

 ## 2. Implementation

-A single bounty contract can be used to pay amounts of ETH or a given token, based on the successful completion of the given task.
-The contract aims to reduce the necessary trust in the issuer by forcing them to deposit sufficient Ether (or tokens) to at minimum pay out each milestone once.
+A bounty can be used to pay amounts of ETH or a given token, based on the successful completion of the given task.
+The contract aims to reduce the necessary trust in the issuer by forcing them to deposit sufficient Ether (or tokens) to pay out the bounty at least once.

+- A bounty begins by being issued, either through the `issueBounty()` function (which issues the bounty into draft stage), or `issueAndActivateBounty()`, which issues the bounty into the active stage

-- A bounty begins in the `Draft` state, where the requirements, deadline, arbiter, and reward amounts can still be altered.
+- In the `Draft` state, all bounty details can still be mutated.

   In this state, the various functions which can be called are:
     - `contribute()` [**ANYONE**]: contributes ETH (or tokens) to the bounty